Upcoming & Recent Events:

 A musical performance of translations by Josephine Balmer & David Stuttard, set to music & sung by Emma Hetherington & Rebecca Vucetic.
 British Museum, 18.00-18.30 & 19.00-19.30.
 Free entry.
 Further information may be found here.

-March 3rd, Jo Balmer in Conversation with Professors Theo Hermans, Phiroze Vasunia & Maria Wyke, Wilkins Front Quad, University College London, 18.00-19.30 (followed by a reception).
+March 3rd, Josephine Balmer in Conversation with Professors Theo Hermans, Phiroze Vasunia & Maria Wyke, Wilkins Front Quad, University College London, 18.00-19.30 (followed by a reception).
 Free entry.
 Further information may be found here

 November 21st, Unbuttoning Catullus (with Nicola Gardini & Gail Trimble)